 Day 4: Visit to Dzukija National Park, one of the largest parks in Lithuania, located South-East of Vilnius.
 Zackagiris (Zacka Forest) nature path winds through a picturesque area embracing ethnographic villages that have been declared ethno cultural reserves, landscape reserves, wind-swept sand dunes, the Skroblus Reserve in the conservation zone of the park and Cepkeliai Marsh, the largest wildlife sanctuary in Lithuania.
 Early evening return to Vilnius.

-Day 5: A morning tour to the European Sculpture Park located on the outskirts of Vilnius.
-The outdoor museum exhibits sculptures created by artists from Japan, the USA, Ireland, Great Britain, Greece, and many other countries of the world.
+Day 5: Morning tour to the European Sculpture Park located on the outskirts of Vilnius.
+The outdoor museum exhibits modern sculptures created by artists from Japan, the USA, Ireland, Great Britain, Greece, and many other countries of the world.

 The afternoon is free to explore Vilnius independently, walk in the parks, stroll along the streets of the Old Town, visit cozy courtyards or the many souvenir shops for amber, linen and locally made handicrafts which are inexpensive and will add pleasant mementoes of your visit.